|

 - Putting the other set of wheels on, usually the car needs

-times doing every 2nd nut, gradually more torque.
-Do not do
+doing every 2nd nut, gradually more torque.
+Do not do every

-avoid applying excessive force while on a jack.
+applying excessive force while car is on a jack.

 - Do Not use an extension bar to tighten.
 Do not stand on

-- Leave plastic covers off, till you've done maybe dunno
+- For winter tyres, Leave plastic covers off, till you've

 - Check pressures on new wheels.Also check pressure on the